jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 - **Frontier AI regulation: Managing emerging risks to public safety** (with Markus Anderljung and others).
 This multi-author report is the first attempt to sketch a regulatory regime for frontier AI models. [[Read](https://arxiv.org/abs/2307.03718)]

-- **Defining the scope of AI regulations.** In this article, I argue that the material scope of AI regulation should not rely on the term AI.
-Instead, policy makers should take a risk-based approach.
-They should identify the features of AI systems that drive key risks, and then define these features.
-These features might be related to the system’s design, application, or capabilities. [[Read](https://doi.org/10.1080/17579961.2023.2184135)]
+- **Defining the scope of AI regulations.** In this paper, I argue that the material scope of AI regulations should not rely on the term AI, mainly because existing AI definitions don’t meet the most important requirements for legal definitions.
+Rather than using the term AI, policymakers should focus on the specific risks they want to reduce.
+I show that that the requirements for legal definitions can be better met by defining the main sources of relevant risks: certain technical approaches (e.g. reinforcement learning), applications (e.g. facial recognition), and capabilities (e.g. the ability to physically interact with the environment).
+I also argue that this approach can also be applied to more advanced AI systems, including artificial general intelligence (AGI). [[Read](https://doi.org/10.1080/17579961.2023.2184135)]

 ![Regulation](/regulation.png)